 Ascertia has the widest support for verification of digital signature formats as mentioned above.
 It also provides enhanced OASIS DSS-X Verification Reports and PEPPOL based quality ratings for signatures and associated certificates.
 All of this evidential information can be stored as meta data with the data objects being archived for later use.

 Ascertia is a clear leader in creating long-term signatures – these can be verified many years in the future, an essential requirement for most government related data.
 ADSS Server supports ETSI XAdES and CAdES as well as latest PAdES (PDF format) profiles.

 Different applications have different needs for how signatures are created.
 Some require server-side batch-signing features, some require signatures to be created locally by users that have eID smartcards or secure USB tokens.
 Others even want key and certificate roaming solutions that offer virtual “smartcards”.
-Ascertia’s ADSS Server and Go>Sign Applet already provide all these options and more.
+Ascertia’s ADSS Server and Go>Sign Client already provide all these options and more.

 Organisations cannot control which systems and browsers end-users will work with when submitting documents.
 It is essential digital signature and encryption solutions work on any platform with any browser and support multi-lingual capability.
 ADSS Go>Sign Client supports all Windows platforms as well as many Linux versions and has also been tested in various browsers